Young Investigator Oral Abstract Presentations

 - Next Generation Microbiology Education: Tried and True Evidence-Based Learning Strategies and Outcomes

-- Pre-Existing Conditions: Roles for the Microbiome and Host Genetics in Shaping the Response to Diet and Pathogen
+- Pre-Existing Conditions: Roles for the Microbiome and Host Genetics in Shaping the Response to Diet and Pathogens

 - Single Cell Dynamics